geekygirldawn/project-api-metrics/scripts/README.md

 projects are meeting our compliance requirements.
 We also use this script to find abandoned repos that have outlived their usefulness and should be archived.

+Note: repo_activity_coc.py is mostly identical to repo_activity.py, but it adds info about the code of conduct.
+This is a separate script because the codeOfConduct object in the GraphQL API is a bit problematic and tends to time out when getting relatively small amounts of data.

 ### Mystery GitHub Organizations